-- 3.1 For the HRA accompanying the planning application to conclude that there is no likelihood of a significant effect on the Solent's European Sites, the proposed development would need to be nutrient neutral. - 3.2 Avoidance and mitigation measures to achieve nutrient neutrality should be provided on site, in line with the Habitats Regulations, wherever possible.
+- 3.1 For the Council to be able to grant planning permission, the accompanying appropriate assessment will need to conclude that the development will either not have a likely significant effect on the Solent's European Sites, or where a likely significant effect cannot be ruled out, the mitigation can be secured to ensure that the proposed developments would not have an adverse effect on the integrity of those European sites.
+As a minimum, developments need to demonstrate that they will be nutrient neutral. - 3.2 Avoidance and mitigation measures to achieve nutrient neutrality should be provided on site, in line with the Habitats Regulations, wherever possible.
 However, for the vast majority of developments in Havant Borough, particularly brownfield development and regeneration schemes, it is acknowledged that this is not possible.